Responsible interview techniques

 Looking after yourself when covering kidnapping stories

 It is important to remember that interviewing former hostages and their family members can have an impact on you, too.
-There are a number of warning signs you should look out for, such as difficulties concentrating, unusual irritability or short temper, images or thoughts related to a project intruding at unwanted times, unusual isolation or withdrawal, disrupted sleep, and an increase in self-medication.
+There are a number of warning signs you should look out for, such as difficulties concentrating, unusual irritability or short temper, images or thoughts related to a project intruding at unwanted times, unusual isolation or withdrawal, disrupted sleep.

 The following is a list of ways individuals may respond emotionally to a traumatic event, and which can indicate whether a person is suffering from acute stress reaction.
 Generally, six “yes” responses indicate the presence of acute stress.